The Last Dynasty?

 But China seems to be flourishing: the emperors are no longer chosen by the Royal family but by the 25 members of the Politburo, themselves chosen by, or representing the upper echelons of the Communist Party.
 It is a system that could be said to be to some extent ‘democratic’ – indeed it is not unlike the fascist theory of authoritarian democracy, derived from Gentile and (ultimately) Hegel.
-The system seems to be working well, though it is a little worrying that I, like most people in this country, have never heard of the names of the leaders of one of the largest countries in the world.
+The system seems to be working well, though it depends on whether Xi Jinping retires at the end of his 10 year stint.
 We blame them for not being ‘democratic’, but what does this mean?
-Or rather, how far are our concepts of democracy universally applicable in a one-size-fits-all philosophy?
-I think Chinese would point to their 1500 years of Imperial history, when they became the biggest and most prosperous country in the world.
+How far are our concepts of democracy universally applicable in a one-size-fits-all philosophy?
+I think Chinese would point to their 1500 years of Imperial history, when for much of the time they were the biggest and most prosperous country in the world.
 Is not the present system an updated version of their traditions, avoiding as they would say, the short-term focus of Western democracy and enjoying the advantages of being able make long-term decisions?

 We must wait and see.
 But I think we need to look at China today through the lens of China in the past.
 China had in the past had a long-term winning formula: should we not wonder whether today’s formula may not prove durable, and continue the success of China in the past?

 As an archaeologist, I am writing this book to celebrate civilisation and freedom and democracy and to argue that these ideas first arose in the market economy of Greece and Rome.
-China challenges many of my ideas: as I said at the beginning of this excursus on Chinese history, China is a problem.
+China challenges many of my ideas: as I said at the beginning of this excursus on Chinese history, China is an enigma.

 On to the Chinese Palaces, and the part they played in Chinese civilisation